mythilyram/Healthcare-HCAHPS-Survey-Analysis/README.md

 While generating the heat map visual:

-- I tried conditional formatting to get the heat map.
-But it applied to the whole matrix which was not what I was looking for.
+- I tried conditional formatting.
+But it applied formatting to the whole matrix which was not what I was looking for.

    ![Screenshot 2023-12-01 163106](https://github.com/mythilyram/Healthcare-HCAHPS-Survey-Analysis/assets/123518126/dc957ee0-fb57-457d-97fa-7d81887f5fd0)

 - I wanted to create a visualization where the heatmap is separate for each row in the matrix.
 - I tried searching the net, YouTube, and ChatGPT.
-Could not find it.
+Could not find a possible solution.
 So I turned to LinkedIn to get help from my connections.
 - Here`s [my post](https://www.linkedin.com/posts/mythily-ramanathan_question-for-power-bi-enthusiasts-activity-7136472421443739648-fWlR?utm_source=share&utm_medium=member_desktop)
-- I was guided in the right direction, following which I could figure it out.
-I had to use DAX- the RankX function to generate a rank for each column based on the year.
+- I was guided in the right direction, following which I could figure out.
+- I had to use DAX- the RankX function to generate a rank for each column based on the year.
+-
 ![image](https://github.com/mythilyram/Healthcare-HCAHPS-Survey-Analysis/assets/123518126/2079c755-56b1-42ec-b41c-359ed8722be1)

 - Use that rank in the conditional formatting to get my result.
+-
 ![Screenshot 2023-12-01 212826](https://github.com/mythilyram/Healthcare-HCAHPS-Survey-Analysis/assets/123518126/432f9572-e850-43e9-b29e-9576f58fdc01)

 ### Conclusion